bcgov/cas-shipit/README.md

 # README

 In this repository you'll find:

 - A Rails application that uses Shopify's [shipit engine](https://github.com/Shopify/shipit-engine) to provide a continuous deployment application
 - A Docker container for the rails application, built following the [Bitnami tutorial](https://docs.bitnami.com/tutorials/secure-optimize-rails-application-bitnami-ruby-production/)
 - A Helm chart allowing you to deploy shipit in your OpenShift 4 namespace.

 Prerequisites:

 - Prior to deploying the helm chart, a "deployer" service account must be provisioned.
 See our [cas-pipeline](https://github.com/bcgov/cas-pipeline) repository for more information
 - When first installing the helm chart, you need to provied a `secret-values.yaml` file containing your github app information.
 See [the shipit documentation](https://github.com/Shopify/shipit-engine/blob/master/docs/setup.md#updating-the-configsecretsyml) for more information

 ## Local development

 - install the development tools using asdf
+  - OSX users might have compilation issues with ruby and might need to disable a warning: `CFLAGS="-Wno-error=implicit-function-declaration" asdf install`
 - install ruby gems with `bundle install`
 - install npm packages with `yarn install`
 - start a postgres db with `pg_ctl start`